datastax/cpp-driver/cpp-driver/topics/configuration/README.md

           listener callbacks.
 Performing expensive operations in a callback will block or slow the driver's normal operation.

+### Reconnection Policy

+The reconnection policy controls the interval between each attempt for a given connection.

+#### Exponential Reconnection Policy

+The exponential reconnection policy is the default reconnection policy.
+It starts by using a base delay in milliseconds which is then exponentially increased (doubled) during each reconnection attempt; up to the defined maximum delay.

+**Note**: Once the connection is re-established, this policy will restart using
+          base delay if a reconnection occurs.

+#### Constant Reconnection Policy

+The constant reconnection policy is a fixed delay for each reconnection attempt.

 ### Performance Tips

 #### Use a single persistent session